europe-igm-atlas/app/contents/home.md

-This website presents "The European Atlas of Spatially Disaggregated Intergenerational Mobility", a database of indicators of intergenerational educational mobility and human capital for European regions.
+This website presents "The European Atlas of Spatially Disaggregated Intergenerational Mobility" (EUROPE-IGM-ATLAS ), a database of indicators of intergenerational educational mobility and human capital for European regions.

 #### Contact